 “Yeah!
 You can now make three wishes, on me.”

 Well, that famous “Calgon, take me away!” line inspired a fantasy story I’m working on.
 Here’s the opening.

 Angelica hated Fridays more than any other day of the week.
 It was always the longest day.
 She worked for four hours in the morning, went to school in the afternoon, and took care of the twins in the evening.
 The third chore not only was a strain on her emotional well being, it strained her social life as well.

 Friday is the day that people go out to party.
 It is the prime date day.
 Its the day that people finally get to relax after a hectic week.
 But not so for Angelica.
 Her parents belonged to a club that met every Friday night, and it was Angelica’s job, as eldest child, to take care of Rodney and Rebbecca.

 For a story I’m working on, I came up with the following concept about magic: There are two kinds of spells – generic and fingerprinted.
 Only the one who cast the spell can remove a fingerprinted spell.
-There are only two reasons to cast a fingerprinted spell – you are the first person to do […]
+There are only two reasons to cast a fingerprinted spell – you are […]

 The following is a snippet from my writing journal.
 I wrote it while walking home from class one day when I was attending University of Maryland College Park.
 “I want to be a bird!” she cried.
 “A seabird!
 A seagull!”
 She stretched her arms out and ran.
-She ran with abandon, down the field, in […]
+She ran with […]

 I came up with this while walking to the Metro station from work.
 “Stop that, Vermilion.
 You are digging your claws into my shoulder.”
 The small dragon shifted its weight, again, upon April’s shoulders.
 She dipped her tiny head toward April’s ear and made a soft, friendly hissing sound.
 “That’s […]